ppy/osu-wiki/news/2026/2026-08-08-new-featured-artist-jorj1357.md

 ![](https://assets.ppy.sh/artists/556/header.jpg)

 As a musician, that means **jorj1357** (whose name is based on the C7 chord structure!) aims to design music that only he could come up with.
-Inspired by anything that's ever reached his ears, **jorj1357** creates chaotic yet coherent tunes packed with samples from all over the place.
+Inspired by anything that's ever reached his ears, **jorj1357** creates equally chaotic and coherent tunes packed with samples from all over the place.

-While every genre is influential to **jorj1357** in some capacity, certain aural avenues like breakcore, drum & bass, rock, dariacore, hyperpop, hoodtrap, club music, and broadly weird internet stuff are just a few of what sounds float beneath **jorj1357**'s skull.
+While every genre is influential to **jorj1357** in some capacity, certain aural avenues like breakcore, drum & bass, rock, dariacore, hyperpop, hoodtrap, club music, and broadly weird internet stuff have rooted themselves especially deep in **jorj1357**'s skull.

 We can go on about this all day, but there are **11** tracks on [**jorj1357**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/556) that you could spend your time mapping instead.
 And we both know mapping is a lot more fun than reading.